-Rosenfeld Injury Lawyers at (888) 424-5757 can ensure your rights are protected.
+Rosenfeld Injury Lawyers LLC at (888) 424-5757 can ensure your rights are protected.
 Our law firm concentrates in representing people who have become injured in Illinois construction accidents.
 Our comprehensive understanding of Illinois tort law governing construction site practices ensures you can receive the compensation you deserve.

 We handle all of our personal injury cases on contingency and offer a no obligation, free consultation to discuss your case in detail.
 Our law firm can provide various legal options on how to pursue full and complete compensation while holding your employer and other parties at fault for your injuries accountable for their neglect.